reina0112/PHISMID-PHISWID/README.md

 <img src="img/PHISWID/1room.png" width=50%><img src="img/PHISWID/1snow.png" width=50%>
 *An example from Physics-Inspired Synthesized Underwater Image Dataset.
 Left: Original underwater image.
 Right: Synthesized image.*

 PHISWID is tailored to enhance underwater image processing through physics-inspired image synthesis.
 PHISWID showcases ***color degradation*** and the often-neglected effects of ***marine snow***, a composite of organic matter and sand particles.
-PHISMID showcases ***marine snow***.
 We mathematically model the light scattering of marine snow through physics-based underwater image observation model.
 The modeled artifacts are synthesized with underwater images and construct large-scale pairs of ground-truth and degraded images to calculate objective qualities for underwater image enhancement and to train a deep neural network.

 ## References
 If you use PHISMID or PHISWID in your paper, please cite the following paper.
 The details for synthesizing marine snow artifacts are also described.